-Once a user has paired a device, he can pair additional devices to his account, by downloading the same customer mobile application to the new devices, and logging into his account.
+Once a user has paired a device, theytheir can pair additional devices to their account, by downloading the same customer mobile application to the new devices, and logging into their account.
 In order to authorize the new device, the PingID SDK server will send an authentication request to the already trusted device (usually a primary device), with the details of the new device.
 The user will then need to authorize the new device.

-- The user identifies himself on the customer mobile application, usually with a username and password.
+- The user is identified on the customer mobile application, usually with a username and password.

 - The PingID SDK component passes a payload to the customer mobile application.

 - The customer mobile application sends an authentication request to the customer server, with the username, password and payload.

 - The customer server performs the first factor authentication, and if it’s successful, it sends a request to PingID SDK server to get a user.
 The user resource contains the status of the user and their devices.

 - The customer server sends an authentication request to the PingID SDK server.